-In this definition, each utility function in the set $\mathcal{U}_t(\xi_{[t-1]})$ depends on historical information $\xi_{[t-1]}$, which means the DM's utility preference at stage $t$ is affected not only by the current state $\xi_{t-1}$ prior to the decision making but also earlier experiences.
-A classical example of such state dependent utility function is the habit-formation utility model where a DM's utility $\mathfrak{u}_t(c_t,h_t)$ at stage $t$ depends on both the current consumption $c_t$ and the historical habit level of consumption $h_t=\sum_{j=1}^{t}\alpha_j c_{t-j}$ where $\alpha_j, j=1,\cdots,t$ are positive numbers.
+In this definition, each utility function in the set $\mathcal{U}_t(\xi_{[t-1]})$ depends on historical information $\xi_{[t-1]}$, which means the DM's utility preference at { state $\xi_{t-1}$ is affected not only by the current state $\xi_{t-1}$ ( at the point of the decision making) but also the earlier experiences.
+The $\F_{t-1}$-measurability of $\mathcal{U}_t$ paves the way for the rectangularity of the ambiguity set to be stated in the forthcoming Proposition~\ref{prop-rectangular}. } A classical example of such state-dependent utility function is the habit-formation utility model where a DM's utility $\mathfrak{u}_t(c_t,h_t)$ at stage $t$ depends on both the current consumption $c_t$ and the historical habit level of consumption $h_t=\sum_{j=1}^{t}\alpha_j c_{t-j}$ where $\alpha_j, j=1,\cdots,t$ are positive numbers.
 The latter can be understood as historical path $\xi_{[t-1]}$ dependent, see \cite{Duf10,DuS86}.
 Likewise, an investor who has experienced tough economic circumstances in the past may be more risk averse at the current stage.
 The structure of the ambiguity set depends on available information in concrete decision making problems, we will come back to details about this in Section \ref{sec-detail-set}.

-To mitigate the risk arising from ambiguity of the true utility functions in the decision-making process under model \eqref{eq-msp-sdep}, we propose a robust counterpart where the optimal policy is based on the worst-case sequence of utility functions:
+To mitigate the model risk arising from ambiguity of the true utility functions in the decision-making process under model \eqref{eq-msp-sdep}, we propose a robust counterpart where the optimal policy is based on the worst-case sequence of utility functions:

 Here the maximin robust formulation is based on a holistic view at the very beginning of the decision making process on both the optimal policy and the expected utility.
-Specifically, instead of considering the maximin robust formulation at each stage, we compute, for every sequence of feasible decisions $x_{[1,T]}$, the worst-case expected utility
+Specifically, instead of considering the maximin robust formulation at each stage, we compute, for every sequence of feasible decisions $x_{[ T]}$, the worst-case expected utility

 with a sequence of utility functions $\vec{\mathfrak{u}}$ from the ambiguity set.
 The optimal policy is subsequently identified via the largest worst-case expected utility value.
 This kind of maximin robust approach is consistent with the philosophy of robust optimization, particularly the recent multistage distributionally robust optimization models \cite{Sha16}.
 We call it multistage utility preference robust optimization models.